opensourcegamedev/SpaceChaos/README.md

 ### Community, Marketing & PR Management
   - Constantion Schulte / SupressWarnings

-Also thanks to all other supports and the libGDX team!
+Also thanks to all other supporters and the libGDX team!

 ### Assets
 The assets were made by others.
 All graphics (in most cases open source) are under a specific license.